taitokurssiGit/detector/README.md

 Coming soon...
 You can query annual increments in average atmospheric carbon dioxide (CO<sub>2</sub>) contents.

 ## A Tool for Open Data Science
-Openly available raw data and tools enables you to conduct reproducible research.
+Openly available raw data and tools enable you to conduct reproducible research.

 ## Installation and Usage
 Download it as a [ZIP package](https://github.com/taitokurssiGit/detector/archive/master.zip) or by Git: